Irrevocable Trust Loan Lenders – Can an Irrevocable Trust Get a Mortgage or Loan?

 An irrevocable trust can receive a loan if the trust owns real estate with sufficient equity to borrow against.
 The trust documents must allow for the successor trustee or beneficiary to borrow against the trust-owned real estate.
 The loan would be made directly to the trust with the trust being the borrower.

-An irrevocable trust cannot guarantee a loan.
+An irrevocable trust cannot guarantee a loan for which it is the borrower.
 The irrevocable trust can allow for a loan to be secured by trust-owned real estate assets but this isn’t considered a guarantee.
 A borrower is not able to guarantee their own debt.
 An individual can guarantee the debt of another individual or entity.

 A trust can get a mortgage from a conventional lender while it is a living or revocable trust.
-Once the original trustees pass, the trust becomes an irrevocable trust and will only be able to receive a short-term loan from an irrevocable trust loan lender.
+Once the original trustees pass, the trust becomes an irrevocable trust and will only be able to receive short-term financing (1-2 years) from an irrevocable trust loan lender.
 Read more: Can a trust get a mortgage?

 An irrevocable trust can get a mortgage secured by trust-owned real estate.
 The trust documents must allow for taking out a mortgage against the real estate by the successor trustee(s).
 The real estate owned by the irrevocable trust must also have sufficient equity in order to obtain a mortgage.
 Mortgage loans to irrevocable trusts must be approved by the successor trustee.